 Some piercers are worth the extra money you’ll pay for their services.
 In addition to possibly having more sanitary conditions, their skill level is also higher when it comes to performing the procedure.

-You should never use a piercer who says he wants to use a piercing gun on your nose.
+You should never use a piercer who says they want to use an ear piercing styled gun on your nose.
 It will damage the tissue more severely and that can lead to the development of a bump.
 Go for the hollow needle method instead.
 It’s more sanitary and gentler on the skin.

 Also, if you use a piercer who has poor technique, it can lead to complications like the types of nose bumps listed above.
 That’s why it’s imperative that you find someone who can do the job correctly right from the beginning.

-The technique matters so much because of the poor outcomes it can produce when it isn’t right.
+The technique matters a great deal because of the unsatisfactory outcomes it can produce when it's poorly executed.

 Using Poor Aftercare Products

 Cleaning your nose piercing is a necessity if you want to give yourself your best chance of skipping an infection and possibly cutting down on the risk of getting a bump on a nose piercing.

 Sadly, not everybody follows the aftercare instructions they’re given about staying away from certain products.
 Instead, they listen to word of mouth from their friends who know less about this kind of thing than the experts.